- Home

 Is SafetyWing legit?

-How much does SafetyWing cost?
+How much does SafetyWing cost per month?

-SafetyWing Nomad Insurance costs $45.08/month for travelers aged 10-39.
-Prices increase with age: $73.24/month for ages 40-49 and $105.72/month for ages 50-59.
+SafetyWing Nomad Insurance costs $45.08 per 4-week period for travelers aged 10-39, which works out to roughly $59/month.
+Prices increase with age: $73.24 per 4 weeks (ages 40-49) and $105.72 per 4 weeks (ages 50-59).
 Children under 10 are covered free when traveling with a parent.
+See our SafetyWing pricing guide for every tier and scenario.

-Does SafetyWing cover COVID?
+Does SafetyWing cover COVID-19?

-Can I buy SafetyWing after leaving home?
+Can I buy SafetyWing after leaving my home country?

 Yes, this is one of SafetyWing’s best features.
 You can purchase coverage from anywhere in the world, even after your trip has started.
 There’s no requirement to buy before departing your home country.
 Coverage starts the day after purchase.
+Note that any conditions developed before your purchase date count as pre-existing and are excluded.

 Does SafetyWing cover the US?

-How do SafetyWing claims work?
+How long do SafetyWing claims take?

 Frequently Asked Questions